-Dustin writes in his autobiography, “I had an idea that would get Goldust back into the ring.
+In his autobiography, Dustin writes, "I had an idea that would get Goldust back into the ring.
 ‘Vince, I want to do something different with this character.’
 I had a person in mind to help Goldust become a crazy, bizarre type of bondage character.
 I had this picture of being led around on a dog leash with a collar and a ball gag in my mouth.
 Luna Vachon was the perfect fit for the role.
-Vince gave me the go-ahead and it turned out to be awesome.”
+Vince gave me the go-ahead, and it turned out to be awesome."

 Double D’s for Goldust – Pitching the Idea of Breast Implants

-Vince Russo writes in his autobiography, “Moments before we were about to pronounce the character dead, I got a call from Dustin.
+In his autobiography, Vince Russo writes, "Moments before we were about to pronounce the character dead, I got a call from Dustin.